Use Those Marshmallows

 3. They deflate into hard, shriveled little lumps, similar to the kind found in cereal (although often the shapes are more interesting).

 Oh my!
 I just stumbled on a site that SELLS dried marshmallows ... cerealmarshmallows.com.
+(Note, the site looks a little abandoned.)
 Better yet, they have a whole page of recipes for stale or dried marshmallows.
 They include:

 - Stirring them into homemade ice cream ... think Rocky Road!

 - Using them as a topping on ice cream